simonw/datasette/docs/config.rst

 base_url
 ~~~~~~~~

-If you are running Datasette behind a proxy, it may be useful to change the root URL used for the Datasette instance.
+If you are running Datasette behind a proxy, it may be useful to change the root path used for the Datasette instance.

 For example, if you are sending traffic from ``https://www.example.com/tools/datasette/`` through to a proxied Datasette instance you may wish Datasette to use ``/tools/datasette/`` as its root URL.